If you currently own your own small business, you are probably acutely aware of how much money you need to stay afloat.

 Types of Business Loans

-Before you apply for a loan, it’s important to understand the types of business loans available.
+Before you apply for a loan, it’s important to understand the types of small business loans available.
 The most popular loan types you’ll want to consider include:

 Peer-to-peer Business Loans

 This type of loan is offered through a peer-to-peer lender that uses individual investors for funding instead of a traditional bank.